-Dr. Angela Acevedo practices general internal medicine and general pediatrics in Crystal River, FL.
-She accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Angela Acevedo works as a general internist and pediatrician in Crystal River, FL.
+She honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

-Dr. Carlene Wilson's medical specialty is general internal medicine and general pediatrics.
-The average patient rating for Dr. Wilson is 2.5 stars out of 5.
-She is in-network for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Carlene Wilson's areas of specialization are general internal medicine and general pediatrics.
+Patient ratings for Dr. Wilson average 2.5 stars out of 5.
+She is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments